Lumintop Ant Man LEP Flashlight Review

 The cell tube is not reversible.
 That brass ring on the head end (which is not really brass, I think), is held in place by an o-ring.
 But just an o-ring.
 It should be possible to swap this ring and the pocket clip if you really need the clip the other way (despite the clip being a “two-way” clip).

-If you had a lanyard, you could attach it either of these holes on the pocket clip.
+If you had a lanyard, you could attach it to either of these holes on the pocket clip.
 Since the clip is a collar style, it should be a very secure attachment point.

 Power and Runtime